 Packaging isn’t an afterthought—it’s part of the formula

-With gummies, packaging choices can quietly decide whether the product stays stable, consistent, and consumer-ready.
-Moisture and oxygen transmission, seal integrity, headspace behavior, and desiccant strategy can all influence texture and shelf-life performance.
+With gummies, packaging choices can decide the product’s stability, consistency, and consumer readiness.
+Moisture and oxygen transmission, seal integrity, headspace behavior, and desiccant strategy all influence texture and shelf-life performance.

 If a gummy looks great at release but starts acting different months later, the root cause is often found at the intersection of Aw + packaging, not necessarily the active itself.